ThomasPSpargo/COLOC-reporter/README.md

 Rows 4 and 5 respectively indicate that a region should be analysed across 3 traits or a single trait.
 All steps prior to colocalisation analysis are performed when supplying either 1 or 3+ traits.
 When 1 trait is supplied, analysis stops after fine-mapping is complete.
 When 3+ traits are supplied, only the first two traits are currently taken forward for colocalisation analysis.

-The `--runMode` option of `colocaliseRegion.R` allows further control over the analysis protocol (e.g. setting `finemapOnly` declares that only processing steps until and including finemapping should be performed)
+The `--runMode` option of `colocaliseRegion.R` allows further control over the analysis protocol (e.g. setting `finemapOnly` declares that only processing steps until and including fine-mapping should be performed)

 Note: If analysis regions have been identified using the LAVA local genetic correlation [software](https://github.com/josefin-werme/lava), then we provide a script for readily identifying target regions from LAVA output files and generating the file `set.regions.txt` (See the __[LAVA integration](https://github.com/ThomasPSpargo/COLOC-reporter#lava-integration])__ section below).